Data Protection Agreement

 The Company shall protect information processing facilities against external and environmental threats and hazards, including power/cabling failures and other disruptions caused by failures in supporting utilities.
 This includes physical perimeter and access protection.

 6. Operations security

-The Company shall log and monitor activities, such as create, reading, copying, amendment and deletion of processed data, as well as exceptions, faults and information security events and regularly review these.
+The Company shall log and monitor activities, such as creating, reading, copying, amendment and deletion of processed data, as well as exceptions, faults and information security events and regularly review these.
 Furthermore, the Company shall protect and store (for at least 6 months or such period/s set by Data Protection Law) log information, and on request, deliver monitoring data to the Customer.
-Anomalies / incidents / indicators of compromise shall be reported according to the data breach management requirements as set out in clause 9, below.
+Anomalies/incidents/indicators of compromise shall be reported according to the data breach management requirements as set out in clause 9, below.

 The Company shall manage vulnerabilities of all relevant technologies such as operating systems, databases, applications proactively and in a timely manner.

 The Company shall establish security baselines (hardening) for all relevant technologies such as operating systems, databases, applications.

 The Company shall ensure development is segregated from the test and production environment.

 The Company shall implement network security controls such as service level, firewalling and segregation to protect information systems.

 The Company shall reflect the content of this Appendix in its agreements with Sub-processors that perform tasks assigned under the DPA.